 Exercising consumed Demi’s life and as a result, made her very unhappy.
 This is happening to many others too.
 Whether you’re working hard at the gym, your happiness, and mental health matter the most.

-In addition, exercising consumed Demi’s ability to breastfeed her baby girl.
+In addition, exercise consumed Demi’s ability to breastfeed her baby girl.
 She explains in her book that excessive exercise meant that there was not enough fat in her breast milk, and Scout was not growing the way she should.
 Therefore, Demi’s doctor told her to supplement Scout’s milk with formula.
 As much as she was upset by this, she said exercising consumed her still.
 You guessed it, she kept working out.

 According to People, the mom of three went from filming 1992’s A Few Good Men to her next movie, Indecent Proposal.
 Once again Demi pushed the limits of weight loss.
 She explained that she had to be on display again, and all she could think about was her body, her body, her body.

 So after already having an over-the-top exercise routine, she then doubled it.
-In addition, Demi cut out carbs, ran, cycled and worked out on every machine imaginable.
+In addition, Demi cut out carbs, ran, cycled, and worked out on every machine imaginable.
 Her body was so exhausted that she ended up contracting walking pneumonia.
 She did have to temporarily ease up on her workouts.
 However, her restrictive habits started again when she began filming 1996’s Striptease.

 Exercise Consumed Her Diet

 Demi says when she was making Striptease, she would measure out half a cup of oatmeal and prepare it with water for breakfast.
 Then for the rest of the day, she would have only protein and some vegetables.
 That was all.
-Demi says all this obsessing about her body does sound crazy and you’re not wrong.
+Demi says all this obsessing about her body does sound crazy, and you’re not wrong.
 Eating disorders are crazy because they are a sickness.
-However, just because they sound crazy does not make them any less real and we need to speak out about them more.
+However, just because they sound crazy does not make them any less real, and we need to speak out about them more.

 The weird thing about eating disorders is that you’re somewhat aware of the issue.
 Even though you know it’s wrong you can’t help but fall back into the same pattern.
 We believe the more open people are about it, the more comfortable they will feel, to seek help.